Ceres Life MYGA

 Surrender Charges: The Real Cost of Breaking the Term Early

-The planning takeaway is simple: if you may need large liquidity in the next few years, you either choose a shorter term, choose a different product structure, or keep that “liquid money” outside the annuity.
-MYGAs work best when the money truly has time to do its job.
+The planning takeaway is simple: if you may need large liquidity in the next few years, you either choose a shorter term, choose a different product structure, or keep that liquidity outside the annuity in accessible accounts.
+MYGAs work best when the committed funds have time to do their job within the guarantee period, with liquidity needs covered by the 10% free withdrawal, the interest withdrawal provision, and RMD access if applicable.

 Market Value Adjustment (MVA): Plain-English Explanation

-The Market Value Adjustment (MVA) is one of the most confusing features in fixed deferred annuities.
-Here’s the simplest way to understand it: when you lock in a multi-year guaranteed rate, the insurance company is managing interest-rate risk behind the scenes.
-If you take a withdrawal beyond what the contract allows without penalty during the term, the company may apply an adjustment to reflect how interest rates changed since the start of the guarantee period.
+The Market Value Adjustment is one of the most confusing features in fixed deferred annuities, and understanding it in plain English removes a significant source of purchase anxiety.
+When you lock in a multi-year guaranteed rate, Ceres Life is managing interest-rate risk behind the scenes — investing your premium in fixed income assets at a rate that supports the guarantee.
+If you take a withdrawal beyond what the contract allows without penalty during the term, the MVA reflects how interest rates have changed since the start of the guarantee period.

 Can a MYGA Create Income?
-Yes—Through Annuitization Options
+Yes — Through Annuitization

 When a Ceres Life MYGA Can Make Sense